Purecis/codeHive/README.md

 or you can build it by your self using spinix after you checkout the code and for API documentation use APIGen to Generate new api documentation by using :

-apigen generate -s system -d docs --template-theme "bootstrap"
+apigen generate -s system -d api --template-theme "bootstrap"

 ## Contributing